 Illness, injury and ageing can affect your eyesight, so it’s important to keep your eyes as healthy as possible.
 Find out what we’re doing to help improve eye health in Australia and prevent vision loss.

-In Australia, more than 450,000 people are living with vision impairment or blindness.
-Common eye conditions that cause vision loss include cataracts and diabetic retinopathy (damage to the retina from diabetes).
+In Australia, over 13 million people have one or more chronic (long-term) eye conditions, according to self-reported data from the Australian Bureau of Statistics 2017–18 National Health Survey.
+Common eye conditions that cause vision loss include cataracts, macular degeneration and diabetic retinopathy (damage to the retina from diabetes).

 Aboriginal and Torres Strait Islander communities:

 - suffer vision impairment and blindness at 3 times the rate of other Australians

 - have high rates of trachoma (an eye infection) in some areas.

 It’s also important to get regular eye tests.
 Around 90% of all blindness and vision impairment in Australia is preventable or treatable if detected early.

 Most Australians (90%) say that sight is their most valued sense, so we need to make sure everyone has access to the eye care they need.

 We work on policy and programs to improve eye health services and prevent and treat eye conditions, including the: